atejeda/archbootstrap/README.md

 ## 00.step.sh

-It wipes out the specified disk in the configuration file (environment_, in which creates two partitions, one for boot and other for the OS.
+It wipes out the specified disk in the configuration file (environment, in which creates two partitions, one for boot and other for the OS.

 The OS partition is encrypted with crypsetup and configured with a